How to Open a Business Bank Account in Switzerland

 How much money you need to open a Swiss bank account ultimately depends on your residency, the bank, and banking services you’re after.
 Generally speaking, if you’re looking to unlock top-tier benefits you’ll be expected to deposit at least US $1,000,000.
 However, if you’re looking to tap into Swiss private banking services, you’ll likely need to deposit as much as US $3,000,000.

-If so, you can get access to GlobalBanks IQ in just a few clicks.
+If so, you can access GlobalBanks Insider and start the process of applying for an offshore account in a few clicks.

 + Expert insights on which banks to choose & why

 And “yes!”
-GlobalBanks IQ helps foreigners and non-resident individuals open bank accounts.
+GlobalBanks Insider is designed to help foreign and non-resident individuals and companies open bank accounts.

 Sorry, but you cannot copy the content on this page.